davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ### Fine mode

-When enabled faders will be more less sensitive and you can make smaller adjustments.
+When enabled, faders will be less sensitive, allowing for smaller and more precise adjustments.

 ### Mute enable